manavsehgal/reactspeedcoding/manuscript/c07-wire-multiple-components.md

 - Examples: YouTube, LeanPub, Hello, Card.
 - Presentational components are concerned about how things look.
 - May contain both presentational and container components inside.
-- Usually have some DOM markup and styles associated with the component.
+- Usually have some DOM markup.
+- Have styles associated with the component.
 - Often allow containment via this.props.children.
 - Have no dependencies on the rest of the app.
 - Don’t specify how the data is loaded or mutated.